-Don't miss the chance for a sneak peak into one of the oldest, surviving synagogues in Europe!
+Don't miss the chance for a sneak peak into contemporary Jewish life at the so‐called Old New Synagogue!
 You can get your ticket (200 Czech koruna) from the visitor centre opposite the main entrance of the synagogue.

 If you want to dig even deeper into Prague's Jewish history, consider booking the 2,5 h Jewish Quarter tour.

 10. See some more Prague Film Locations at the Powder Tower